trevbhatt/trevbhatt.github.io/scooter_project.md

 #### Business Impact

 ##### Fleet Usage
-Because these forecasts are the sum total of all scooter providers, it would be naive for one company to assume that they could place the predicted number of scooters and optimize their utilization.
-However, these numbers can be used for a scooter provider to determine where to place what percentage of their fleet.
+The data on which these forecasts are based is the sum total of all scooter operators in Austin.
+We cannot assume that if we predict 1,000 rides in census tract X, that the operating company using this project would see 1,000 scooters used.
+However, these numbers can be used to determine where to place what percentage of the fleet.
+In Figure 14 I generated an area plot of the percentage distribution in the top 10 census tracts.

 <img src='images/figure_14.png'>
 Figure 14--Recommended fleet distribution.